chenghui62000/NoteForLinux/Install_code_aster.md

 # How to install Code_Aster

-Most of the time, Code_Aster is installed with the series way.
+**Note**: Most of the time, Code_Aster is installed with the series way on a computer.

 ---